Charleston’s Best Kayak, Paddleboard and Boat Tours

-Reading room, archives & walk-in tours.
+Reading room, archives & scheduled tours.
 1990 Carolopolis Award.
 Beautifully restored facility, site of former Avery School built in 1865.
-Tour includes exhibits & archives.
+Includes art, historical exhibits.

-A plantation relic once owned by a Founding Father is a National Park Service site.
-Enjoy the grounds, historic cottage, exhibits, film, museum shop, and programs.
-Free entry.
+A plantation relic once owned by a Founding Father is a National Park Service site with grounds, historic house, exhibits, film, museum shop, and programs.
+Free.
+Open Wed-Sun

 Open M-Su.
 Built in 1841 to sell produce and meats, it features small shops, restaurants and flea market with everything from produce to antiques.